MacoskoLab/Macosko-Pipelines/tools/disco/slurm.md

 Commands requiring root permisison cannot be run on the Broad HPC cluster.
 This means that all commands which require `sudo` such as `apt install` are unavailable.
 Therefore, we will instead be setting up our environment inside of a podman container.

 Inside a container, we have root access.
 We can install packages, configure an environment, and run code.
-Containers can be started and stopped like google VMs.

 A container is sealed off from the surrounding environment.
 Inside has its own filesystem, process tree, and network stack.